 If you haven't heard the story, we won't perpetuate it here.
 If you have, the recipe below should serve to refute it.
-Copy it, print it out, pass it along to friends and family.
+Copy it, print it out, and pass it along to friends and family.
 It's a terrific recipe.
 And it's absolutely free.

 Check out this archived post from Neiman Marcus for more details.
-Now while the origins of this recipe is an urban myth, the cookies themselves are the real deal.
+Now while the origins of this recipe are an urban myth, the cookies themselves are the real deal.

 They are as good as my Chocolate Chip Oatmeal Cookies.
-If you love chocolate chip cookies like I do, make sure you give these a try.
+If you love chocolate chip cookies as much as I do, make sure you give these a try.
 You won't be disappointed.

 $250 Neiman Marcus Chocolate Chip Cookies

-- 1/2 Cup Unsalted Butter, Softened
+- ½ Cup Unsalted Butter, softened

 - 1 Cup Light Brown Sugar

-- 3 Tbsp White Sugar
+- 3 tablespoon White Sugar

-- 1 Egg(s)
+- 1 Egg

-- 2 Tsp Vanilla Extract
+- 2 teaspoon Vanilla Extract

-- 1/2 Tsp Baking Soda
+- ½ teaspoon Baking Soda

-- 1/2 Tsp Baking Powder
+- ½ teaspoon Baking Powder

-- 1/2 Tsp Salt
+- ½ teaspoon Salt

-- 1 3/4 Cups All Purpose Flour
+- 1 ¾ Cups All Purpose Flour

-- 1 1/2 Tsp Instant Espresso Powder, Slightly Crushed
+- 1 ½ teaspoon Instant Espresso Powder

-- 8 oz Semi Sweet Chocolate Chips
+- 8 oz Semi-Sweet Chocolate Chips

-- Preheat oven to 375°F.
+- Preheat the oven to 375°F.

 - In a large mixing bowl, cream the butter with the two sugars until fluffy.
 Beat in the egg and the vanilla extract.½ Cup Unsalted Butter, 1 Cup Light Brown Sugar, 3 tablespoon White Sugar, 1 Egg, 2 teaspoon Vanilla Extract

 Nutritional information provided for this recipe is based on 1 serving.
-This information is an estimate and will vary based on cooking methods and brands of ingredients used.
-If nutritional information is important to you and your diet, please verify this recipe with your nutritionist.
+This information is an estimate and may vary based on several factors.
+If nutritional information is important to you and your diet, please verify this recipe with a Registered Dietitian.